Circular No. 116/35/2019

 Other Circulars

-This circular provides clarification on whether GST is applicable on annuity pay...
+This circular provides clarification on the levy of GST on petroleum gases suppl...

-This circular provides clarification on issues relating to furnishing and accept...
+This circular provides clarification on the authority competent to approve or re...

 Read More